gowtham758550/gowtham758550/README.md

 ### Hi there 👋
 * I am an engineering student👻 with some programming knowledge and logical thinking.
 * Looking forward to dive into AI.
-* Likes to develop android applications using kivy and kivymd.
+* Likes to develop android applications using kivy and kivymd frameworks.
 * And some coding💻 experience in python🐍 and SQL.
 * Always ready to collaborate with everyone.